Gidea Park near Romford,Hornchurch,Rainham

 After your consultation, your therapist will show you to your treatment room where

 you will undress to your lower underwear whilst the therapist is out of the room.

-You will then lie on the bed, cover yourself with 2 luxury towels & only then will
+You will then lie on the bed, cover yourself with some towels & when you call to